Skip to main content

 • Heart medication for irregular heartbeats

 “Typically, a one-time dose will not cause a drug-drug interaction,” says Dr. Gray.
-But she urges people to always remind their doctor if they are taking any of the medications listed above and receive prescriptions for fluconazole.
+However, she advises people always to inform their doctor if they are taking any of the medications listed above and receive prescriptions for fluconazole.

-Finally, certain individuals shouldn’t take fluconazole and others should talk to their doctor before taking fluconazole.
+Finally, certain individuals shouldn’t take fluconazole, and others should consult their doctor before taking it.
 This includes:

 • People with liver problems